TriplyDB/Documentation/docs/triply-etl/changelog/index.md

 The benefit of switching to the Speedy engine is that this engine is expected to be faster for most queries.
 Overall, this change will therefore result in speed improvements for your TriplyETL pipelines.

+### Feature

-### [Added] New CLI tool for comparing graphs
+1\.
+New CLI tool for comparing graphs

-The new CLI tool [compare](/triply-etl/cli#tools-compare) allows graph comparison to be performed from the command-line.
-This uses the same algorithm that is used by the [compareGraphs()](/triply-etl/validate/graph-comparison) validator function.
+The new CLI tool [compare](../cli#tools-compare) allows graph comparison to be performed from the command-line.
+This uses the same algorithm that is used by the [compareGraphs()](../validate/graph-comparison) validator function.

 ### Bug fixes

-This release includes the following bug fixes:

-- `fromXlsx()` did not remove trailing whitespace in cell values.
+1\. [fromXlsx()](../extract/formats/#extractor-fromxlsx) did not remove trailing whitespace in cell values.

-- When a SHACL result was printed, an incorrect message about a faulty SHACL model would be shown.
+2\.
+When a SHACL result was printed, an incorrect message about a faulty SHACL model would be shown.

-- Some RDF processors did not handle empty RDF inputs correctly.
+3\.
+Some RDF processors did not handle empty RDF inputs correctly.

-## Changelog for TriplyETL 2.0.4
+## TriplyETL 2.0.4

 Release date: 2023-05-11

+### Enhanced

-### [Enhanced] Better output for checking graph isomorphism
+1\.
+Better output for checking graph isomorphism

 Before this release, when two graphs were not isomorph and their difference consisted of a mapping from blank nodes onto blank nodes exclusively, an empty difference message was communicated.